30 Years of Impact

 Today

 SOS Children’s Villages Illinois welcomes Delphine F. Rankin, Ed.
-D, as new Chief Executive Officer.
+D, as new Chief Executive Officer!

 Awards, Accreditations & Honors

-In 2012, SOS Illinois was recognized by Chicago Magazine as one of 15 charities in the City of Chicago to be awarded “The Gold Standard”
+In 2012, SOS Children’s Villages Illinois was recognized by Chicago Magazine as one of the 15 charities in Chicago to be awarded the “Gold Standard”